blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ### Defining the possible values of a property

-A property type describes its possible values through a `oneOf` definition, which can include:
+A Property Type describes its possible values through a `oneOf` definition, which can include:

 #### Data Types

 **Example 1**

-The `Favorite Quote` property type could define its value as being an instance of the `Text` Data Type.
+The `Favorite Quote` Property Type could define its value as being an instance of the `Text` Data Type.

 ```json
 {